TonyLHansen/raspberry-pi-safe-off-switch/README.md

 to a Raspberry Pi's GPIO pins.
 This article focuses on doing something useful with those switches and LEDs.

-The safe off switch is complementary to a reset switch, which is the best method to start the Raspberry Pi back up again.
-Issue 52 of TheMagPi had an excellent article on how to connect a Reset Button.

 ## You'll Need

 * [Raspberry Pi](raspberrypi.org) (any model)